Credito Italiano

+Credito Italiano, often referred to by the shorthand Credit, was a significant Italian bank based in Milan.
+It was established in 1895, succeeding the Banca di Genova established in 1870 in Genoa.
+In 1998 it merged with Unicredito to form Unicredito Italiano, later known as UniCredit.

-Credito Italiano also known as just Credit, was an Italian bank, now part of UniCredit.
-It was merged with Unicredito in 1998, forming Unicredito Italiano (now UniCredit).
-Circa 1999 to 2002 UniCredit created a new subsidiary of the same name to run the retail network of Credito Italiano.
-On 1 July 2002 the subsidiary received the assets of sister banks to become UniCredit Banca.
+Soon afterwards, UniCredit created a new subsidiary of the same name to run the retail network of Credito Italiano.
+On 1 July 2002, that subsidiary received the assets of sister banks to become UniCredit Banca.